liquidctl/liquidctl/docs/developer/style-guide.md

   those bellow) which wont necessarily be shown
 - use lowercase hexadecimal literals

 ## Use of automatic formatters

 Pull requests are welcome.

 _(For a suggestion of a formatter and associated configuration to use, not just to fill this section)._

+## Driver behavior

+### Fixing or raising on user errors

+Drivers should fix as most user errors as possible, without making actual choices for the user.

+For example, it is fine to clamp an integer, like a fan duty cycle, to its minimum and maximum allowed values, since values bellow or above the possible range can safely be interpreted as requests for, respectively, the "minimum" and "maximum" values themselves.

+On the other hand, if a device has two channels, and the user specifies a third one, the driver should raise a suitable error (`ValueError`, in this case) so the user can check the documentation and decide for *themselves* which channel to use.

+### Case sensitivity of string constants

+Channel and mode names, as well as some other values, must be specified as strings.
+While this is more explicit then using magic numbers, it introduces the problem of whether comparisons are case sensitive.

+In fact, from the point of view of a CLI user, the comparisons are case *insensitive.*  And, as of this version of the style guide, ensuring case-insensitive comparisons is the responsibility of the drivers.

+Note that this may change in the future; on a related note, the liquidctl APIs are **not** specified to ignore casing issues, even though in the current implementation they generally do.

 ## Writing messages